Adventure Motorbike Tour itinerary

 Day 2 – Ferry Port to Segovia Upon arrival in Spain we will start our journey south over the Cantabrian mountains and into Segovia, home to many historic buildings, including the huge Roman aqueduct located in the Plaza.
 In 1985 UNESCO declared the old city of Segovia and its Aqueduct a World Heritage Site.
 350 km / 217 miles

 Day 4 – Cordoba to Algeciras From Cordoba we’ll head through the dramatic landscape of Andalusia, with its stunning scenery and twisty roads.
-Before dropping down to the coast and into Algeciras to catch our Ferry.
+Before dropping down to the coast to catch our Ferry.
 After crossing the Straits of Gibraltar to Morocco it’s on to border control.
 Which is typical of Africa as its slow and a bit chaotic.
-But don’t worry it’s all part of the adventure!
-Plus your guide will be there to help with the paperwork.
-279 km / 171 miles
+But don’t worry it’s all part of the adventure! before the tour, we will email you all the information you will need to temporally import your bike.
+Plus your guide will be there to help with the paperwork at the port.
+279 km / 171 miles.

-Day 10 Merzouga – Day off in the desert We’ll have the morning to ourselves to have a swim, look around, relax or take a trip into the dunes by Quad bike or 4×4.
-In the evening our Berber guides will meet us at the Kasbah for the Berber Sahara desert camp experience!
-Time to saddle up and head off into the dunes on camel as the sun goes down, for a night under the stars in a Berber camp.
+Day 7 Merzouga Day off We’ll have the morning we will have time to Play in the sand “who can ride over a sand dune”? or have a swim, look around, relax or take a trip into the dunes by Quad bike or 4×4.
+In the evening our Berber guides will meet us at the Kasbah for the desert experience.
+Time to saddle up and head into the dunes on a camel as the sun goes down, for a night under the stars in a Berber camp.

 Day 13 Tetouan to Ecija This morning we’ll bid farewell to Africa, and head to the port to catch the ferry back to Spain.
 After landing back in Spain our route takes us through the Andalusian mountains, which can only be described as pure biking heaven.
 With fantastic combinations of hairpins, tight twisty sections and flowing s-bends, as we ride up to Ronda and on to Cordoba.
 286 km / 178 miles

 Day 14 Ecija to the Sierra de Gredos More brilliant riding today, with almost 230 miles of uninterrupted twisty roads, as we cross the great plains of Spain passing over the Sierra de Gredos mountain range.
-Later arriving at our hotel for the night.
+Arriving at our hotel for in the evening in time for a drink and a good meal.
 467 km / 290 miles

-Day 16 to Santander After breakfast its time to say goodbye to your tour guide or guides before heading to the port. last but not least this mornings ride will take you along the ”Pots n Pans route” an impressive road through the Picos with every type of bend possible.
-The road first rises high up over the mountains and twists and turns back down through a deep gorge.
-The scenery is simply awesome! heading down towards the coast.
+Day 16 to Santander After breakfast its time to say goodbye to your tour guide or guides before heading back to the port. last but not least this mornings ride will take you over the Cantabrian Mountains.
+The road first rises high up over the mountains and twists and turns back down towards the coast, the scenery is simply awesome!
 In time to catch the Ferry home in the afternoon.
 Once on board, it’s time to relax, have a beer and exchange details with new friends.
 154 km / 96 miles